oxidane/tmuxomatic/README.md

 The `windowgram` module is presently not licensed for use outside of the tmuxomatic project.
 For more information, including future plans for an open source license, please see the `windowgram.py` source.

-All other sources: Distributed under the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
+All other sources are distributed under the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
 The copyright and license must be included with any use, modification, or redistribution of the source.
 See the license for details.